Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 keytool -genkeypair -alias some-alias -keypass changeit -keyalg RSA -keystore samlKeystore.jks
 ```

-Use the [Encrypted Editor](installation-setupconfig.html#encrypt) to modify *saml.properties* and update the values to the keystore you created in the previous step.
+Use the [Encrypted Editor](installation-setupconfig.html#encrypt) to modify *saml.properties*, and update the values to the keystore you created in the previous step.

 ```
  authenticator.saml.keystore.path                  : /path/to/samlKeystore.jks